merkrafter/AlgorithmEngineeringLab2020/answers/assignment02/written_answers.md

 This approach has the advantage that the mutex is unlocked and released automatically as the `lock_guard` goes out of scope after the pi summation statement.

 ## Reduce runtime on page 16 by choosing an appropriate schedule.
-Possible schedules for OpenMP are:
-- *static*: approx. equal, predetermined number of iterations for each thread
-- *dynamic*: divide iterations in predetermined (many, small) chunks;
-  a thread requests a new chunk when it's done with the current one
-- *guided*: similar to dynamic, but chunk sizes are determined dynamically at runtime
-- *auto*: compiler or OpenMP runtime choose scheduling algorithm
-- *runtime*: OpenMP runtime chooses scheduling algorithm; e.g. through environment variables

 As the file name indicates, the workload is unbalanced.
 Therefore, the static schedule is not the best option here as the iterations on one end of the for loop are much more computationally intense than on the other end.
 This means that the first thread will be done quickly while all threads will have to wait for the last one in the end.